zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

       vreg.register_and_replace(MyHTMLPageFooter, basetemplates.HTMLPageFooter)

-* Our class inherit from the default page footer to ease getting things right, but this is not mandatory.
+* Our class inherits from the default page footer to ease getting things right, but this is not mandatory.

-* When we want to write something to the output stream, we simply call `self.w`, that *must be given an unicode string*.
+* When we want to write something to the output stream, we simply call `self.w`, with *must be passed an unicode string*.

-* The latest function is the more exotic stuff.
-The point is that without it, you would get an error at display time because the framework woulnd't be able to choose which footer to use between :class:`HTMLPageFooter` and :class:`MyHTMLPageFooter`, since both have the same selector, hence the same score...
-In this case, we want our footer to replace the default one, so we've to define a :func:`registration_callback` function to control object
+* The latest function is the most exotic stuff.
+The point is that without it, you would get an error at display time because the framework wouldn't be able to choose which footer to use between :class:`HTMLPageFooter` and :class:`MyHTMLPageFooter`, since both have the same selector, hence the same score...
+In this case, we want our footer to replace the default one, so we have to define a :func:`registration_callback` function to control object
   registration: the first instruction tells to register everything in the module but the :class:`MyHTMLPageFooter` class, then the second to register it instead